 - finely shredded cabbage and grated carrot in equal ratio

-- a tub of Mediterranean Delicacies Jalepeno dip
+- a tub of Mediterranean Delicacies Jalapeno dip

 To make the slaw:

 Finely shred fresh cabbage and grated carrots to equal ratios (half and half) and to the quantity desired.
-Stir through the Mediterranean Delicacies fresh Jalpeno dip to coat the slaw.
-Taste and see how spicy yo like it. if you are making this for children, you may want to dilute some of the heat with some mayonnaise.
-If you live outside South Africa and do not have access to this delicious dip, mix mayonnaise with chopped up pickled jalepeno or jalepeno in adobo, or a few splashes of a jalepeno hot sauce (Tabasco, Chulula etc).
+Stir through the Mediterranean Delicacies fresh Jalapeno dip to coat the slaw.
+Taste and see how spicy you like it. if you are making this for children, you may want to dilute some of the heat with some mayonnaise.
+If you live outside South Africa and do not have access to this delicious dip, mix mayonnaise with chopped-up pickled jalapeno or jalapeno in adobo, or a few splashes of a jalapeno hot sauce (Tabasco, Cholula etc).

-Heat the wraps by either microwaving for about 10 seconds each, or lightly dry frying them in a non stick frying pan on either side until warmed through.
-If you wanted to heat a bulk amount at one time you could wrap a pile in tin foil and heat on a low oven.
+Heat the wraps by either microwaving them for about 10 seconds each or lightly dry frying them in a nonstick frying pan on either side until warmed through.
+If you wanted to heat a bulk amount at one time you could wrap a pile in tin foil and heat it in a low oven.